szczepanski/cloud-aws/dev-1-architecture/config-steps.md

 - select Public Subnet 1 > modyfiy auto assign IP setting (subnet actions) => tick enable
 - select Public Subnet 2 > modyfiy auto assign IP setting (subnet actions) => tick enable

+# Application Server Setup

+## IAM Role - Identity and Access Management

+Allows entities to call AWS services on one's behalf.
+Purpose: to allow instance to perform specific actions and stronger security as AWS will handle permissions behind the scenes.

+IAM => Roles - pick service that will be using the role: EC2 Always go for least previlleged access method.

+12. Create a role with no permissions as these will be established and added later.
+Name it Dev-1EC2-Role

 # EC2 Set Up

-Launch new instance
+13. Launch new instance - EC2-Dev-1
-EC2-Dev-1
 - Amazon Linux
 - t2 micro
 - change network to VPC-Dev-1
 - select Public Subnet 1 (app server available in public domain)
 - ensure auto assign IP setting is enabled
+- Select Role Dev-1-EC2-Role
 - ensure shutdown behaviour is set to Stop
 - Tenancy - shared
 - keep network interface settings default
 - go to next config steps - storage
-- select default 8G general purpose storage.
+- select default 8G general purpose storage
+- ensure Delete on termination is ticked (to avoid extra costs wen not using it)
 - go to add tags: (tags are needed also in terms of accountancy / billing - to recognize what instance added to costs)
   - Name: DEV-1 App Server
   - Evironment: Development
-- configure new security group
+- configure new security group Dev-1 Public SG
+Leave SSH port open to single - own IP - for testing
+- Add Rule - HTTP 0.0.0.0/0
+- create and save new Key Pair - Dev-1-KeyPair.pem